Jack4ac22/reason-of-hope-next-js/content/creation/5miracles.md

 إنَّ يسوعَ المسيح قد أتى إلى العالم ليجعل مغفرة خطايانا ممكنة؛ انظر [الخبر السّار](https://creation.com/good-news)!

-* * *
+---

 ### مراجع

 1. أناس سُذَّج من سُكَّان الأرياف.
-2. Batten, D., Superstition vs Christianity, _Creation_ **29**(1):6, 2006; creation.com/superstition-vs-christianity.
+2. Batten, D., Superstition vs Christianity, *Creation* **29**(1):6, 2006; creation.com/superstition-vs-christianity.
 3. “I hope there is no God!”, Thomas Nagel quote; creation.com/nagel.
 4. There is ‘black magic’ where Satan is the sufficient cause for the events; for example, the Pharaoh’s magicians in Egypt, where they threw down their staves and they became snakes.
-5. Grossman, L., Death of eternal cosmos: From the cosmic egg to the infinite multiverses every model of the universe has a beginning, _New Scientist_ **213**(2847):6–7, January 2012.
+5. Grossman, L., Death of eternal cosmos: From the cosmic egg to the infinite multiverses every model of the universe has a beginning, *New Scientist* **213**(2847):6–7, January 2012.
 To say this we assume that the same laws of physics applied at the beginning, and that the Second Law applies to the whole universe (this is consistent with all experimental evidence).
 This is nothing more than the uniformity of nature in time and space, a foundational principle of science.
 Paul Davies said, “Yet the laws \[of physics\] that permit a Universe to create itself are even more impressive than a cosmic magician.”
 See, The singularity—a ‘Dark’ beginning.
 6. هذا ما أَعلن عنه غلاف مجلة ديسكفري، في نيسان ٢٠٠٢.
-7. Reynolds, D.W., Godless universe untenable: A review of A Universe from Nothing: Why There is Something Rather Than Nothing by Lawrence M. Krauss, _J.
-Creation_ **27**(1):30–35, 2013; creation.com/krauss-review.
+7. Reynolds, D.W., Godless universe untenable: A review of A Universe from Nothing: Why There is Something Rather Than Nothing by Lawrence M. Krauss, *J. Creation* **27**(1):30–35, 2013; creation.com/krauss-review.
 8. See, Hartnett, J., The singularity—a ‘Dark’ beginning, July 2014; creation.com/dark-beginning.
 9. See, Hartnett, J., Have Population III stars finally been discovered?, 2016; creation.com/population-iii-stars.
-10. Bernitt, R., Stellar evolution and the problem of the ‘first’ stars, _J.
-Creation_ **16**(1):12-14, April 2002; creation.com/first-stars.
+10. Bernitt, R., Stellar evolution and the problem of the ‘first’ stars, *J. Creation* **16**(1):12-14, April 2002; creation.com/first-stars.
 11. Hartnett, J.G., Stars just don’t form naturally—‘Dark matter’ the ‘god of the gaps’ is needed, September 2015; creation.com/stars-dont-form-naturally.
-12. Davies, P., Life force, _New Scientist_ **163**(2204):27–30, September 1999.
+12. Davies, P., Life force, *New Scientist* **163**(2204):27–30, September 1999.
 13. Habermas, G., My pilgrimage from atheism to theism: an exclusive interview with former British atheist Professor Antony Flew, Philosophia Christi, Winter 2005; illustramedia.com.
 14. Famous atheist now believes in God: One of world’s leading atheists now believes in God, more or less, based on scientific evidence, 2004, Associated Press; sciencefindsgod.com.
 15. Nagel, T., Mind and Cosmos: Why the Materialist Neo-Darwinian Conception of Nature Is Almost Certainly False, Oxford University Press, 2012.
 16. Batten, D., Origin of life, November 2013; creation.com/origin-of-life.
 17. Dawkins, R., The Blind Watchmaker, W.W.
 Norton & Company, New York, p.1, 1986.
-18. See ReMine, W.J., Desperate attempts to discover ‘the elusive process of evolution’, A review of The Altenberg 16: An Exposé of the Evolution Industry by Suzan Mazur, _J.
-Creation_ **26**(1):24–30, 2012; creation.com/review-altenberg-16.
+18. See ReMine, W.J., Desperate attempts to discover ‘the elusive process of evolution’, A review of The Altenberg 16: An Exposé of the Evolution Industry by Suzan Mazur, *J. Creation* **26**(1):24–30, 2012; creation.com/review-altenberg-16.
 19. Ref.
 13, p.
 6.
-20. Batten, D., The myth of 1%, _Creation_ **36**(1):35–37, 2014; creation.com/1-percent-myth and Batten, D., Haldane’s dilemma has not been solved, _J.
-Creation_ **19**(1):20–21, 2005; creation.com/haldane.
+20. Batten, D., The myth of 1%, *Creation* **36**(1):35–37, 2014; creation.com/1-percent-myth and Batten, D., Haldane’s dilemma has not been solved, *J. Creation* **19**(1):20–21, 2005; creation.com/haldane.
 21. 1% difference still adds up to 30 million base pairs (chemical ‘letters’) difference, which is a huge problem for an evolutionary scenario of random mutations and natural selection over supposedly six million years.
 22. Bates, G., That quote!—about the missing transitional fossils: Embarrassed evolutionists try to ‘muddy the waters’; creation.com/pattquote.
-23. Batten, D., Living fossils: a powerful argument for creation, _Creation_ **33**(2):20–23, 2011; creation.com/werner.
+23. Batten, D., Living fossils: a powerful argument for creation, *Creation* **33**(2):20–23, 2011; creation.com/werner.
 24. Nunn, W., Thomas Nagel—The atheist who dared to question materialism, March 2014; creation.com/nagel-materialism (and articles referenced therein).
 25. Lewis, C.S., The Business of Heaven, Fount Paperbacks, U.K., p.
 97, 1984.
 26. Full quote Amazing admission, creation.com/lewontin.

-* * *
+---